dyc3/sys-581-group-project/subsys-srr.typ

 They will also be equipped with solar panels and rechargeable batteries in order to keep the low amount of power they need for a very extended amount of time.

+A side note to add is that all NASA-made space suits have SRR built in using similar specs as our own.
+Any colonist on mission outside of the colony base can opt to use the built-in radio comms within the suit to communicate with other colonists, as it will be tuned to the exact same frequency channel as the other handheld devices.

 === On-Base Antenna

 The largest prohibitor of range is the curvature of the planet, and the higher a transceiver is, the further it can send a message.